 As shown in the illustration, your application will compile normally and then Dotfuscator will protect those assemblies.
 Dotfuscator will take the assemblies as input, perform the protection per your configuration settings, and generate protected versions of those assemblies as output.

-To get started using Dotfuscator, see Protect Your App.
+To get started using Dotfuscator Professional, see Protect Your App.